 David has held positions at The Australian National University (Anthropology) and Deakin University (Public Health).
 Prior to joining ARCSHS in mid-2019, he established and led the Ethnographic Program at the National Drug Research Institute at Curtin University (2003-2019).
-Since 2010, he has been Editor of Contemporary Drug Problems, having been the journal's Editor from 2010-2020, and a member of the editorial board for the International Journal of Drug Policy.
+He is a Consulting Editor for Contemporary Drug Problems, having been the journal's Editor from 2010-2020, and a member of the editorial board for the International Journal of Drug Policy.

 David's current research at ARCSHS, funded by the Australian Research Council, focuses on (1) identifying how unexamined concepts, such as gender, influence research and policy on alcohol-related violence in Australia, Canada and Sweden, and (2) exploring injecting practices and harm reduction needs among men who inject performance and image-enhancing drugs.

 David's research has been funded by a range of research bodies: